 Treatment & Induced Vomiting

 The effects of the injection tend to wear off after about 15-20 minutes.
 Your pup may feel nauseous for a few hours afterward.
-If your pup continues to vomit, your veterinarian may choose to give him another injection to stop the sickness (an anti-emetic).
+If your pup continues to vomit, your veterinarian may give him another injection to stop the sickness (an anti-emetic).

 On occasion, the injection to encourage regurgitation may not work.
 Or, your dog might vomit stomach contents without vomiting up the sock.
-If this happens, you may be wondering ‘will it pass?’.
+If this happens, you may wonder, ‘will it pass?’.
 It might be that your veterinarian recommends waiting to see if it will pass on its own.
 This will be dependent on Fido’s size and the size of the sock that was eaten.

 If it is unlikely the sock will pass through the digestive tract without it becoming stuck and causing an obstruction, then surgery will be recommended.
+Pet insurance may help cover the expenses of emergency care and surgery, however, only if your pup is already on an active policy.

 If it was some time ago that the sock was ingested, then your veterinarian may suggest further tests to try and establish where in the digestive system the sock is.
 It’s important to establish whether or not it is causing a bowel obstruction.